 Read on below to learn about some of the best courses that Las Vegas has to offer.

 Aptly named for the Italian word for “waterfall”, Cascata offers golfers a picturesque course where a 418-foot waterfall can be seen cascading above the practice grounds.
-Designed by renowned golf course architect, Rees Jones, Cascata is set in the foothills of the River Mountain Range, approximately 30 minutes from the Las Vegas Strip.
-This par-72 course is elevated at 3,200 feet above Las Vegas’s desert valley and it is noteworthy for the breathtaking backdrops that await golfers at every turn, including views of the Red Mountain, lakes, and streams.
+Designed by renowned golf course architect Rees Jones, Cascata is set in the foothills of the River Mountain Range, approximately 30 minutes from the Las Vegas Strip.
+This par-72 course is elevated at 3,200 feet above Las Vegas’s desert valley, and it's noteworthy for the breathtaking backdrops that await golfers at every turn, including views of the Red Mountain, lakes, and streams.

 Golfers of all backgrounds are encouraged to try out the course, where they’ll be attended to by Class A PGA professionals, who help with equipment, are available for instruction, and accompany players on the course with a Tour-class caddie.
-Cascata is ranked at No. 58 on Golf Magazine’s Top 100 Courses You Can Play and ranges in price from roughly $250.00-$375.00.
 Reservations are available 24/7 and can be found online.

-Next up is Rio Secco, another Rees Jones-designed course that is located 25 minutes south of downtown Las Vegas, Regarded as a sister course to Cascata, Rio Secco takes golfers across a course that highlights perfect greens and a desert canyon backdrop.
+Next up is Rio Secco, another Rees Jones-designed course that is located 25 minutes south of Downtown Las Vegas.
+Regarded as a sister course to Cascata, Rio Secco highlights perfect greens and a desert canyon backdrop.
 The course was first opened in 1997 and designed to enhance playability for both leisure golfers and seasoned pros.
 Regardless of your skill, golfers will want to check out Rio Secco Butch Harmon School of Golf.

 Listed by Golf Digest as their No. 1 instructor, Butch Harmon is an American golf instructor and former professional player who leads Rio Secco’s golf lessons.
 Harmon has taught everyone from tour pros and amateurs in his legendary career, making it essential to come in and learn from a true professional.
-Rio Secco offers package deals with Cascata, which is approximately 40 minutes away and ranges in price from $99.00 to $199.00
+Rio Secco offers package deals with Cascata, which is approximately 40 minutes away.